Hammersmith Odeon, London '75: Background

-Actor, writer, and Monty Python member Michael Palin was in attendance and devoted an entire diary entry (dated Tuesday, November 18, 1975) to the concert and his first impression of Springsteen and the band.
+Actor, writer, and Monty Python member Michael Palin was in attendance and devoted an entire diary entry to the concert and his first impression of Springsteen and the band.
 He notes that the hype by CBS Records was met with a certain skepticism by the ticket-buying public.
 He notes that the concert did not start until 45 minutes after the scheduled start time and that the PA system made it difficult for him to make out the lyrics, but Springsteen and the band "kept the evening alive – and he did three encores."
-Contemporary and later reports seem to agree with Bruce Springsteen that the first performance on November 18 was in fact the inferior one, and was outshone by the repeat concert at the same venue on November 24 at the end of the European shows.
+Contemporary and later reports seem to agree with Springsteen that the first performance on November 18 was in fact the inferior one, and was outshone by the repeat concert at the same venue on November 24 at the end of the European shows.
 This view may seem to have been borne out by the respective number of encores; three on November 18 and nine on November 24.

 The album debuted on the Billboard 200 album chart on March 18, 2006, at number 93 with sales of approximately 12,000 copies sold.
 It spent two weeks on the chart.
 Hammersmith Odeon '75, with the exception of some songs on the Live/1975-85 box set, stands so far as the only full-length, official release that gives a snapshot of Springsteen and the E Street Band in concert at this early point in their musical career.